bbyyttee/mint-date-range/README.md

 2) Enter one or more dates to search on
 3) Click "Go"

-Extension will send the date values to Mint and you'll get back a sorted transactions page within the date range you specified.
+Extension will send the date values to Mint and you willl get back a sorted transactions page within the date range you specified.

-Note:
+## Note

 None of your data is accessed by the extension.

 Code is available for viewing here: https://github.com/bbyyttee/mint-date-range

 ## License

 Copyright (c) 2021 Double Byte

 Copyright (c) 2018 Alvin Land

 Re-released with permission from original developer.